buhrmi/audissey/README.md

     Everyone is permitted to copy and distribute verbatim or modified copies of the code accompanying this license document, and changing it is allowed in any way that pleases you.

     DO WHAT THE FUCK YOU WANT TO UNIVERSAL LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

      1. You just DO WHAT THE FUCK YOU WANT TO.

+---

+A ruby translation project managed on [Locale](http://www.localeapp.com/) that's open to all!

+## Contributing to audissey

+- Edit the translations directly on the [audissey](http://www.localeapp.com/projects/public?search=audissey) project on Locale.
+- **That's it!**
+- The maintainer will then pull translations from the Locale project and push to Github.

+Happy translating!